zowe/docs-site/docs/user-guide/install-zos.md

      - A pax.Z file, which contains an archive (compressed copy) of the FMIDs to be installed.
      - A readme file, which contains a sample job to decompress the pax.Z file, transform it into a format that SMP/E can process, and invoke SMP/E to extract and expand the compressed SMP/E input data sets.

-   **Note:** The SMP/E build is currently in alpha, which means that it is available for early testing.
-You can provide any feedback about your experience with Zowe SMP/E as issues in the [zowe-install-packaging GitHub repo](https://github.com/zowe/zowe-install-packaging/issues/new).

    While the procedure to obtain and install the convenience build or SMP/E build are different, the procedure to configure a Zowe runtime are the same irrespective of how the build is obtained and installed.

 1. Obtain and install the Zowe build.

    - For how to obtain the convenience build and install it, see [Installing Zowe runtime from a convenience build](install-zowe-zos-convenience-build.md).
-   - For how to obtain the SMP/E build and install it, see [Installing Zowe SMP/E Alpha](install-zowe-smpe.md).
+   - For how to obtain the SMP/E build and install it, see [Installing Zowe SMP/E](install-zowe-smpe.md).

 After successful installation of either a convenience build or an SMP/E build, there will be a zFS folder that contains the unconfigured Zowe runtime `<RUNTIME_DIR>`, a SAMPLIB library `SZWESAMP` that contains sample members, and a load library `SZWEAUTH` that contains load modules.
 The steps to prepare the z/OS environment to launch Zowe are the same irrespective of the installation method.